AliLynne/alilynne-website/src/posts/2019_09_04/_2019_08_04_Create_Hello_World_Starter.md

 ---
-title: "Making a Gatsby Hello World Starter"
+title: "Making a Gatsby Hello World Starter From Scratch"
 date: "2019-09-04"
 category: "Tech"
 tags: ["Gatsby", "React"]
+draft: true
 ---

-###Prerequisites
+### Prerequisites
 - Have created a Gatsby site with a starter
   - Check out Gatsby's [docs](https://www.gatsbyjs.org/docs/) and come back later if you need to.

+### In this tutorial you will:

+...build a very simple Gatsby Hello World starter.
+You will learn...

 ### Getting Started